 Surin Village is a quiet peaceful village surrounded by rice fields and full of elephants!
 Living with a local family in a traditional homestay this is a chance to experience the 'real' Thailand.
 Elephants, chickens and even cows may be found in your backyard, be sure to keep your eyes open and your smile beaming and remember Thai people are early risers!

 There is a certain charm to the once French colonized city of Siem Reap.
 Not only is it in the shadow of the majestic Angkor Wat but it is in its own right a wonderful place to explore.
-With vibrant markets, massive 'pub street' drinking halls, quaint riverside cafe's and restaurants, there are moments when you forget where exactly you are.
+With vibrant markets, the infamous 'pub street', quaint riverside cafes and restaurants, there are moments when you forget where exactly you are.
 Tuk Tuk's a plenty and be prepared to be asked a million times if you want anything, just remember to say "No Thank You" with a big smile, this is their livelihood after all!
 That is of course unless you need a Tuk Tuk then just say "Yes" with an even bigger smile.

 One of the 7 wonders of the world, you really need to tick this one off your list.
 What many people don't know is that Angkor Wat is just one of 100s of temples to see and explore in the area.
 Wake up early for the sunrise view and get those cameras ready, although our advice is to turn your phones off, lay down those cameras and just soak it all in.
 This is a once in a lifetime opportunity and what better way to visit this amazing place but by also supporting the people that live in and around this ancient wonder.

 The exact cost of this tour is US $1597 but as you're in the Facebook group we can squeeze it down to US $1497 which comes in at about US $107 bucks per day.
 This goes towards covering everything from transport and accommodation to project fees and tour related activities.
 We keep this tour at 20 people max to ensure everyone has a great time and gets to know each other.